mahamshahid18/nodes-drag-and-drop-playground/README.md

-# Pipeline Designer
+# Nodes Drag and Drop Playground
-This is a simple react project create with create-react-project.
-It provides an area where 'Nodes' or 'items' (which are hard-coded & already added) can be moved around.
+This is a simple react project created with `create-react-project`.
+It provides an area where 'Nodes' or 'items' (which are hard-coded & already added in the workspace) can be moved around.
 Nodes can be connected to each other as well with the use of drag-and-drop - this uses a very basic collision detection system to check if two nodes are overlapping.
 However, this collision detection is limited in power and requires the current object & target object provided as parameters.

 ## Overview / Demo
 Find a [quick video demo here](https://www.loom.com/share/cdae8ffdbe95415eb5cfdc11fd521790)